 Annual Revenue

-Insurers use your annual turnover as a key pricing factor.
-Higher revenue typically reflects a larger operation with more children, more staff, and greater exposure across all cover types.
+Insurers use your total fee income (including CCS payments) as a key pricing input.
+Higher revenue typically reflects a larger operation with more children, more staff, and greater aggregate exposure across all cover types.

 👷